nav-solutions/.github/profile/README.md

 - [GNNS-Protos](https://github.com/nav-solutions/gnss-protos) to decode (and soon encode) GNSS protocols.
 Dedicated to real-time applications.

+## Other tools

+- [UBX2RINEX](https://github.com/nav-solutions/ubx2rinex) a command line tool to create RINEX snapshot from U-Blox receivers or UBX files.

 ## Ecosystem

 This framework relies on the great libraries integrated to the Rust community, in particular: